aral/ar.al-site/content/2019/01/05/hypha-spike-deployment-1/index.md

 ## Cloud-init

-VPS accounts are available for a couple of euros per month these days and many support [the cloud-init standard](https://cloud-init.io/) by Canonical as part of the new instance provisioning process via a ‘user data’ field on their online forms or via their APIs.
+VPS accounts are available for a couple of euros per month these days and many support [cloud-config syntax](https://www.stratoscale.com/blog/cloud/cloud-init/) ([examples](https://cloudinit.readthedocs.io/en/latest/topics/examples.html#yaml-examples)) via [the cloud-init standard](https://cloud-init.io/) by Canonical as part of the new instance provisioning process via a ‘user data’ field on their online forms or via their APIs.
 [Supported operating systems](https://cloudinit.readthedocs.io/en/latest/topics/availability.html) include Ubuntu, Fedora, Debian, RHEL, CentOS, and others.

 In this spike, I’m going to explore using cloud-init to set up a server so that we can automatically: